Indrawan-maker/Indrawan-maker/README.md

 I can’t dance (definitely not DJ either), and I’m not that good at speaking, but I’m pretty good with crayons.

-"sometimes talk to myself i want to quit, but next day i code like nothing happens"

 "when action grows unprofitable, gather information, when information grows unprofitable, sleep".
 </p>
 <picture>